Note: You also have the option to build a search for an investigation without saving it.

 To create and save an investigation:

-On the Admin console Home page, go to Menu SecuritySecurity centerInvestigation tool.
+In the Admin console, go to Menu SecuritySecurity centerInvestigation tool.

 - Choose a data source for your search; for example, Device log events, Devices, or Gmail log events.